Patriots acquire Falcons WR Sanu

-New England had reportedly been active in trade talks for inside receivers and tight ends, including Broncos wide receiver Emmanuel Sanders and Buccaneers tight end O.J.
+New England had reportedly been active in trade talks for inside receivers and tight ends, including Broncos wideout Emmanuel Sanders and Buccaneers tight end O.J.
 Howard.
 Sanu, 30, has 33 receptions for 313 yards and one touchdown with the Falcons and is signed through next season.
+He caught 225 passes for 2,507 yards and 14 TDs in 53 games (52 starts) during his time in Atlanta.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)